The Interoperable Master Format (IMF) — a thing of dark mystery, or one of simple beauty?

-Discover how IMF will benefit broadcast and online workflows just as it has changed existing subtitling and dubbing pipelines for Film Regionalisation.
+Discover how IMF will benefit broadcast and online workflows just as it has changed existing subtitling and dubbing pipelines for Film Localisation.

-This meeting starts with SMPTE Standards VP Bruce Devlin (Mr MXF) giving a quick IMF Primer /101 then briefly looks at IMF in Turner Internationals Television business and finally Andy Lampard on IMF for Film Localistion-
+This meeting starts with SMPTE Standards VP Bruce Devlin (Mr MXF) giving a quick IMF Primer /101 then Steve Fish looks at IMF in Turner Internationals Television business and finally Andy Lampard on IMF for Film Localistion-

 The main item is a look at how the first SMPTE Specification - on IMF for Broadcast and online has progressed and how it will become part of many Broadcaster and production companies workflows

-Finally there will be a discussion on how IMF is working for a number of different parts of the industries- and what th next steps are
+Finally there will be a discussion on how IMF is working for a number of different parts of the industries- and what the next steps are

-This is a rapidly changing story - and we will bring experts from DPP and SMPTE to tell of the achievements to date including at NAB - and to demystify what IMF Is - and why objects matter. and how the work of the DPP with SMPTE has got the agreement and cooperation of UK European and N Amaricam broadcasters - another UK led success.
+This is a rapidly changing story - and we will bring experts from DPP and SMPTE to tell of the achievements to date to demystify what IMF is and why objects matter.
+How the work of the DPP with SMPTE has got the agreement and cooperation of UK, European and North Amarican broadcasters - another UK led success.

 Andy Lampard is the Head of Research and Development at Motion Picture Solutions.

 With a career spanning more than a decade in the cinema industry, his range of

 experience mirrors the digital transformation of the industry itself, starting out in

 traditional projection and engineering, transitioning through production and mastering